jetbrains-academy/introduction_to_python/Functions/Args and kwargs/task.md

 rather than positional arguments.
 Another way to call this function is shown in call 2, and it will give us the same output.

+For more structured and detailed information, you can refer to [this ](https://hyperskill.org/learn/step/8560) and [this](https://hyperskill.org/learn/step/9544) Hyperskill knowledge base pages.

 ### Task

 In the code editor, modify the code below the `cat()` function so that it prints